 This means that, while the global target is to reduce greenhouse gas emissions by 45% by 2030, the level of reduction required by each city may be higher or lower, dependent on these equity considerations.

 Read the guide produced by the core cities partners of the Science Based Targets Network – CDP, C40, GCoM, ICLEI, WRI and WWF.
-The guide will give you an introduction to science-based emissions reduction targets and an understanding of three different ways to develop yours.
+The guide will give you an introduction to science-based climate targets and an understanding of three different ways to develop yours.

 Set or check your target.
 Use one of the methodologies in the guide to check if your existing target aligns with a fair share of emissions reduction in line with limiting global warming to 1.5 °C. If you do not have a target, or your target needs updating, use one of the methodologies in the guide to set a science-based target.